DarkTunu/Ronin-SC1-Farm-Token/README.md

-# 6.2 Mission: Freestyle SC

-# `WeLikeNFT - Consumer opinions on NFT collections`
+# `WeLikeNFT - Consumer opinions on NFT collections on Ternoa Alphanet with SC1 Token`

 ## Overview